cinnamon-bun/concurrency-friends/README.md

 Put items in.
 The handler function eats them in order, **one at a time**.

-`await push(item)` will continue when the handler function is done running on that specific item.
+`await push(item)` will continue when the handler function is done running on that specific item, and returns the output of the handler function.

 Use a Conveyor when you want to process items one at a time, and you want to know when a specific item has finished processing.